The UK's coronavirus alert level has been increased from level three to four - meaning transmission of cases is high or rising exponentially.

 Who sets the level?

-The Joint Biosecurity Centre (JBC) - set up by the government in May - has the task of recommending what the alert level should be.
+The Joint Biosecurity Centre (JBC) - set up by the government in the spring of 2020 - has the task of recommending what the alert level should be.

 JBC scientists identify changes in infection rates using testing, environmental and workplace data.

 The JBC also has an "insight team" which monitors local spikes of Covid-19 and advises health officials and local authorities.